 Take Vyvanse at the same time every morning.
 Taking this medication regularly helps regulate the levels of the drug in your body.
 This can help you avoid a crash.

 Tell your doctor if you’re having problems.
 If you regularly feel an afternoon crash, tell your doctor.
-They might lower your dosage and then slowly increase it until your symptoms improve.
+They might change your dosage to more effectively manage your symptoms.

 Vyvanse also has a risk of dependence.
 It’s a federally controlled substance.
 This means that your doctor will carefully monitor your use.
 Controlled substances can be habit-forming and can lead to misuse.